ADU Foundation Pouring and Slab Construction in San Diego

 - Forming: Precision forming for slab edges, step-downs, thickened edges, and interior footings.
 All forms verified for level and dimension.

 - Plumbing and Electrical: We coordinate with your plumber and electrician for rough-in placement before rebar installation.
+This is non-negotiable — we do a full pre-pour walkthrough with all trades present.

 - Reinforcement: Rebar installed per engineering plans — typically #4 rebar on 12 to 18-inch centers both ways, with continuous rebar in footings and thickened edges.